shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 $ git clone git@github.com:CSUChico-CSCI211/CSCI211-Semester-FirstName-LastName.git
 ```
+    - Note: If this is your first time connecting to GitHub (or another server), you will get a message that looks something like this: "The authenticity of host '...' can't be established."
+This is normal.
+You should be asked if you are you sure you want to continue connecting, and you should type in 'yes'.
+This will add GitHub to your list of known hosts.
+      - For more insight, you may be interested in reading this forum post: [SSH: The authenticity of host <host> can't be established](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established)

 Now you should have a local instance of your CSCI211 repository!
 You can use the `ls` command to see the CSCI211 repo in your current directory.
 Complete the next steps to finish Lab 01, Exercise 1.<br>